 Barbecue Fire Safety

-Ultimately, the goal is to prevent fires, which requires a joint effort by building owners, building managers, and residents.
-A reasonable investment of time and resources by all three parties can help keep people safe and protect real estate investments.
-For more information, check out the resources below.
+Residential fire safety must be a joint effort between building owners, building managers, and residents.
+A reasonable investment of time and resources by all parties can help keep people safe and protect real estate investments.

 Resources for Residents